thedigitalgarage/cochera/README.md

 ### Change/Set some enviroment variable
 You could change some enviroment variable like port, your site's name and your site's API key related to Chargebee.
-You could find some codes in `gruntfile.js` easily.
+You could find following codes in `gruntfile.js` easily.

 ```
 159    default: {